 BSPS members would have seen financial advisors before transferring their pensions, being charged not only a fee for the transaction, but also for ongoing advice.

-This would typically 2 per cent of the transfer value for implementation, and 1 per cent for ongoing advice.
+This would typically be 2 per cent of the transfer value for implementation, and 1 per cent for ongoing advice.

 The BSPS members weren’t able to explain the basis of the adviser’s recommendation for the transfer, and the reason for this decision is that it was the cash from their pension that they wanted.